daniel-barbu/youtube-smallerThumbnails/README.md

 2. Open [`code.js`](https://raw.githubusercontent.com/daniel-barbu/youtube-smallerThumbnails/master/code.js) and copy-paste the code to the console of the previously opened webpage.

 ### Known Issues
-1. Doesn't work on the homepage.
+1. Doesn't work on the homepage

 ### Screenshots
 ![screenshot1.png not loaded correctly]